EnchLolz/n00bzCTF-24/OSINT/The Gang 3.md

 ![Twitter Post](/images/TheGang3TwitterPost.png)

-From our previous exploration, we know that in the n00bzCTF 2022 and 2023.
-Both also had this John Doe character, so we can look [there](https://github.com/n00bzUnit3d) first:
+From our previous exploration, we know that n00bzCTF 2022 and 2023 had this John Doe character, so we can look [there](https://github.com/n00bzUnit3d) first:

 ![n00bz 2022](/images/TheGang3n00bz2022.png)